saeedzanjani/Employee/README.md

-# About this app
+# React Typescript Employee app
+This project was generated with React-Typescript and Redux.
-i created a React-Typescript app and i use Redux Thunk and react-Bootstrap in this project we have two list from server, one list of employees and another list absences we can serach by title of absences and search by absences start date and have pagination
+Project description: I created a React-Typescript app and i use Redux Thunk and react-Bootstrap in this project we have two list from server, one list of employees and another list absences we can serach by title of absences and search by absences start date and have pagination